 MODE 1: Using OLSN to help recognize words:

 Click as Needed!
-Whenever learners hesitate trying to read a word they should click it.
+Whenever your child hesitates trying to read a word they should click it.
 Clicking on a word causes OLSN to pop-up with the word in its small blue box.
 If the word has a lot of letters, the word will appear broken into smaller and more easily readable parts.
 For example, click on the following word: segmented.

 Did you notice that the word was shown in 3 segments?